How Much Does Scalp Micropigmentation Cost?

 2. The internet is full of false promises and scams when it comes to hair restoration.

 With a limited budget and a sense of determination to hold on to my remaining locks, I drove to the local pharmacy and purchased the only two products which seemed to hold any real merit, according to the anecdotal experiences which I had rad.
-Nizoral shampoo, an antifungal shampoo which contained ketoconazole, and Rogaine, a minoxidil based foam.
+Nizoral shampoo, an antifungal shampoo that contained ketoconazole, and Rogaine, a minoxidil based foam.

 These products, which when purchased in bulk set me back around $50 per month, allowed me to hold on to my hair, and even grow a small amount of it back, for the remaining 5 years.
 I eventually swapped out Nizoral for Tea Tree Oil shampoo which proved more effective (and less itchy), and spent mornings and nights, day in day out, washing my hair and applying a thick layer of smelly foam in order to keep the thinning at bay.

 And to some extent, it worked.
 I didn’t regrow a full head of hair, but I was certainly able to keep my confidence and prolong the inevitable.
-However, at the age of 23, the hill became steeper, and the battle began to feel as though it was being fought in vein.
+However, at the age of 23, the hill became steeper, and the battle began to feel as though it was being fought in vain.
 I doubled down on my Rogaine dosage, (which was now estimated to cost $1,000 per year alone) but despite my best efforts, the thinning returned, and me regimen had begun to prove ineffective.
 I bit the bullet, discontinued my treatment and accepted reality for what it was.

 Within 3 months of being Rogaine-free, my hair loss turbo-charged itself to the point of no return.
 I bit the bullet, visited my local barber and ordered a number 2.

-I looked in the mirror afterwards, and while being a noticeable improvement on my thin, patchy excuse for a hairstyle, my self esteem was shattered, and I was no longer comfortable with how I looked in my physical appearance.
+I looked in the mirror afterwards, and while being a noticeable improvement on my thin, patchy excuse for a hairstyle, my self-esteem was shattered, and I was no longer comfortable with how I looked in my physical appearance.

 It seemed almost too good to be true.
 It created the look of a freshly shaved full head of hair, at a fraction of the cost of the alternatives.
-Better yet, it was a once off treatment, with minimal upkeep, no chemicals and the results looked fantastic.
+Better yet, it was a once-off treatment, with minimal upkeep, no chemicals and the results looked fantastic.
 I immediately booked in for a consultation and met Kate the following day.

 I had three goals for my initial consultation: